freost/phpdev/README.md

 | postgres   | phpdev-postgres   | 5432        | PostgreSQL   |
 | redis      | phpdev-redis      | 6379        | Redis        |

+> Note that the `mysql` service is disabled be default because of a lack of native Apple silicon support

 -----------

 ## Setup